reactive-python/reactpy/docs/source/getting-started/running-idom.rst

 As mentioned though, this is connecting to the server that is hosting this documentation.
 If you want to connect to a view from your own server, you'll need to change the URL above to one you provide.
-One way to do this might be to :ref:`add IDOM to your existing python web server`.
-Another would be to run IDOM in adjacent web server instance that you coordinate with something like `NGINX <https://www.nginx.com/>`__.
+One way to do this might be to :ref:`add to an existing web server`.
+Another would be to run IDOM in an adjacent web server instance that you coordinate with something like `NGINX <https://www.nginx.com/>`__.
 For the sake of simplicity, we'll assume you do something similar to the following in an existing Python app:

 .. tab-set::